beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

   help achieve the OpenStack Mission by Protecting, Empowering, and Promoting OpenStack software and the community around it, including users, developers and the entire ecosystem" ^[[http://wiki.openstack.org/Governance/Foundation/Structure](http://wiki.openstack.org/Governance/Foundation/Structure)].
-  The OpenStack project is supported by more than 150 companies including AMD, Intel, Canonical, SUSE Linux, Red Hat, Cisco, Dell, HP, IBM and Yahoo!.

 In the next section we briefly compare 4 open source Cloud computing platforms, namely OpenStack, Eucalyptus, CloudStack, and OpenNebula.
 In Section 3, we give an overview of the OpenStack software,